China, Taiwan spar again over vaccines, accuse each other of politicking

 The two have sparred repeatedly since the pandemic started, over everything from China’s transparency about the virus’ spread to Taiwan’s lack of full access to the World Health Organization, worsening already bad ties.

-Japan said on Friday it would consider sharing COVID-19 vaccines with other countries as a ruling party panel urged that part of its stock of AstraZeneca Plc (AZN.L) doses be provided to Chinese-claimed Taiwan, which welcomed the news. read more
+Japan said on Friday it would consider sharing COVID-19 vaccines with other countries as a ruling party panel urged that part of its stock of AstraZeneca Plc doses be provided to Chinese-claimed Taiwan, which welcomed the news.

 Taiwan is battling a spike in domestic infections and has vaccinated less than 2% of its people, while Japan has secured more than 400 million doses, or double what its adult population needs.